When did each restaurant open its doors?

 What was the inspiration behind each?

 We were inspired by our favorite bakeries in Paris and other cities.
 The name Madeleine was Meg’s French name in high school.
 Eleven years ago, there were very few bakeries in Spokane, and none downtown, so there was a lot of local anticipation as we prepared to open our doors.

-With an historic family tie to the South Perry neighborhood, it just seemed right to build a Southern-inspired restaurant paying homage to Casper Fry, my great grandfather, a Southern-born Baptist minister.
-My mother can spend hours recounting childhood stories of time spent with this friendly gentle man.
+With a historic family tie to the South Perry neighborhood, it just seemed right to build a Southern-inspired restaurant paying homage to Casper Fry, my great grandfather, a Southern-born Baptist minister.
+My mother can spend hours recounting childhood stories of time spent with this friendly, gentle man.
 Our journey was visceral, and it became important that we honor him by building a restaurant named for him that would be a place where guests were treated neighborly and greeted with Southern hospitality.
-My son Ben’s contribution to every aspect of building, and running this restaurant, has been priceless.
+My son Ben’s contribution to every aspect of building and running this restaurant has been priceless.